 Wake up early in the morning and go rent a bike; this will allow you to have a nice stroll around without having to walk for hours.

-While on your bike you can cycle around the city’s small alleyways, touring the canals and maybe stopping on one of Amsterdam’s beautiful bridges for a souvenir picture.
+While on your bike you can cycle around the city’s small alleyways, tour the canals, and maybe stop on one of Amsterdam’s beautiful bridges for a souvenir picture.
 Cycle your way to the famous Vondelpark and have your lunch there.

 What’s better than a relaxed picnic at the parks to finish your 3 days getaway to Amsterdam?